sutta » mn » Majjhima Nikāya 91

 Tena kho pana samayena brahmāyu brāhmaṇo mithilāyaṁ paṭivasati jiṇṇo vuḍḍho mahallako addhagato vayoanuppatto, vīsavassasatiko jātiyā, tiṇṇaṁ vedānaṁ pāragū sanighaṇḍukeṭubhānaṁ sākkharappabhedānaṁ itihāsapañcamānaṁ, padako, veyyākaraṇo, lokāyatamahāpurisalakkhaṇesu anavayo.

 Now at that time the brahmin Brahmāyu was residing in Mithilā.
 He was old, elderly, and senior, advanced in years, having reached the final stage of life; he was a hundred and twenty years old.
-He had mastered the three Vedas, together with their vocabularies, ritual, phonology and etymology, and the testament as fifth.
-He knew philology and grammar, and was well versed in cosmology and the marks of a great man.
+He had mastered the three Vedas, together with their vocabularies and ritual performance, their phonology and word classification, and the testaments as fifth.
+He knew them word-by-word, and their grammar.
+He was well versed in cosmology and the marks of a great man.

 Assosi kho brahmāyu brāhmaṇo: